What Is Shade Grown Coffee?

 As mentioned above, finding a good shade grown coffee brand can be a bit more difficult than, say, a good fair trade coffee brand.

-Here’s a great source that offers individual lists of certified growers in places like the U.S, Canada, the U.K, and even the Czech Republic: nationalzoo.si.edu/migratory-birds/where-buy-bird-friendly-coffee
+Here’s a great source that offers individual lists of certified growers in places like Canada, the US, the UK, and even the Czech Republic: nationalzoo.si.edu/migratory-birds/where-buy-bird-friendly-coffee

 Shade Grown Coffee In A Nutshell

 So, there you have it.
 Shade grown coffee is coffee grown in a natural way under a forest roof.
 While not yet a full-blown movement, it’s well on its way to a global consciousness.
 And now YOU know what it’s about as well, so you can feel more equipped than ever when you make your coffee purchases.

 Just remember, if it’s truly shade-grown, it’s coming from an undamaged habitat that is eco-friendly, and most likely producing higher-quality coffee beans.
 It’s a win-win!